swcarpentry/git-novice/_episodes/02-setup.md

 > ## Default Git branch naming
 >
-> Until recently, Git and the code hosting services mentioned in this episode have used a
-> a different name for the default branch, but have transitioned to using `main`.
-As an example,
+> In 2020, most git code hosting services transitioned to using `main` as the default
-> any new repository that is opened in GitHub and GitLab default to `main`.
+> branch.
+As an example, any new repository that is opened in GitHub and GitLab default
+> to `main`.
+However, git has not yet made the same change.
+As a result, local repositories
+> must be manually configured have the same main branch name as most cloud services.
 >
+> For versions of git prior to 2.28, the change can be made on an individual repository level.
+The
-> Note that if that value is unset in your local Git configuration, the `init.defaultBranch` value
+> command for this is in the next episode.
+Note that if this value is unset in your local Git
-> defaults to `master`.
+> configuration, the `init.defaultBranch` value defaults to `master`.
->
-> Further information about the change can be found in the [GitHub blog entry about Git 2.28](https://lore.kernel.org/git/xmqq5za8hpir.fsf@gitster.c.googlers.com/).
 >
 {: .callout}